 To pay the debts, Mozaffar sold more and more rights to Russian and British companies – oil rights, especially.
 So most of the money from Iran’s oil left Iran and went to other countries.
 The mood that brought revolution and political organizing to India, Russia and China about this time also reached Iran.
-So in 1907 Mozaffar signed a new constitution for Iran – just before he died.
+So in 1907 Mozaffar signed a new constitution for modern Iran – just before he died.

-After World War I the British used Iran as a base to attack Russia to try to stop the Russian Revolution (as they had attacked France to try to stop the French Revolution a hundred years earlier).
+After World War I the British used Iran as a base to attack Russia.
+They wanted to stop the Russian Revolution (as they had attacked France to try to stop the French Revolution a hundred years earlier).
 When Britain’s attack on Russia failed, the Russian counterattack ended up taking a lot of Iran’s land again.

-In 1921, a leading Iranian general, Reza Shah Pahlavi, took over the country with British support, exiled Mozaffar’s powerless grandson, and ended the Qajar dynasty, ruling as a military dictator like Stalin, Chiang Kai-Shek, or Hitler.
-Reza Shah pushed Stalin back out of Iran, and made alliances with Hitler in Germany and Mussolini in Italy to reduce British power in Iran.
-But when World War II began with Russia and Britian allied against Germany and Italy, and Reza Shah tried to keep Iran neutral, the Russian and British armies took control of Iran again.
-They forced Reza Shah to abdicate and leave his limited power to his son, Mohammed Reza Pahlavi.
+In 1921, a leading Iranian general, Reza Shah Pahlavi, took over the country with British support and exiled Mozaffar’s powerless grandson.
+Shah Pahlavi ended the Qajar dynasty, ruling as a military dictator like Stalin, Chiang Kai-Shek, or Hitler.
+Reza Shah pushed Stalin back out of Iran.
+He made alliances with Hitler in Germany and Mussolini in Italy to reduce British power in Iran.
+He was trying to make Iran into an independent country again.

-After World War II, with Britain weaker than before, the United States pretty much took over running Iran.
+After World War II, with Britain weaker than before, the United States pretty much took over running modern Iran.
 Under the United States’ prodding, Shah Mohammed recognized Israel, gave women the vote, and let foreign oil companies keep most of the oil money.
 Anyone who tried to object was killed or put in jail.

-In response, the United States President Truman ordered United States CIA spies to push Mossadegh out of power and into prison.
+In response, the United States President Truman illegally ordered United States CIA spies to push Mossadegh out of power and into prison.
 That’s what they did.
 The United States overthrew a democratically elected government to put the Shah back in power, mainly in order to keep the oil companies happy.
 People in Iran were very very angry.

 Nobody in Iran was happy about being under the Shah and United States power again.
 The Shah tried to get popular support through massive land redistribution in the 1960s, but he was never popular.
 In 1979, the Ayatollah Khomeini led a revolution in Iran, and the Shah fled to Egypt.
 The revolution forced the United States out of power in Iran, and led to a democratically elected government which controlled its own oil.

-But the United States, angry about losing their colonialist power over Iran, has tried from 1979 to now to keep Iran from selling their oil to anybody, in order to keep Iran poor.
+But the United States, angry about losing their colonialist power over modern Iran, has tried from 1979 to now to keep Iran from selling their oil to anybody, in order to keep Iran poor.
 The United States has also supported Iraq in attacking Iran.

 Modern India and Pakistan